DanielVincentIon/loan-approval-ml-model/README.md

 The project demonstrates the full machine learning pipeline, including preprocessing, model training, evaluation, and interpretation.

 ### Dataset
 The dataset contains approximately 45,000 observations with both numerical and categorical variables, including income, credit score, and loan characteristics.
+The dataset was sourced from Kaggle.com - https://www.kaggle.com/code/youssefelbadry10/loan-approval-classification-eda-ml

 ### Models Used
 - Logistic Regression